-Administrators can now set policies that dynamically block bad traffic based on confidence scores computed by the Cequence API Security platform.
+Administrators can now set policies that dynamically block bad traffic based on confidence scores computed by the Cequence Unified API Protection solution (UAP).
 Using this feature, administrators no longer need to manually tweak policies to add, edit or remove fingerprints or IP addresses.
 This feature automatically profiles incoming traffic and identifies bad fingerprints based on behavioral patterns.

 Faster Identification of Attacks on Hosts, And Root Causes